boryspaulewicz/bhsdtr/Readme.md

 estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
-The only way to avoid this problem in the general case is by modelling the effects of all the relevant random grouping factors.
+The only way to avoid this problem in the general case is to model the effects of all the relevant random grouping factors.

-In the bhsdtr package the generalized SDT model is supplemented with a hierarchical *linear* regression structure (normally distributed correlated random effects) thanks to the novel parametrization described in [this non peer-reviewed paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.
-[Here](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/analysis_script.R) is the annotated R script that was used to perform all the analyses and produce all the tables and some of the figures in the paper.
+In the bhsdtr package the generalized SDT model is supplemented with a hierarchical *linear* regression structure (normally distributed correlated random effects) thanks to a novel parametrization described in [this non peer-reviewed paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.
+[Here](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/analysis_script.R) is the annotated R script that performs all the analyses and produces all the tables and some of the figures in the paper.

 ## Features